 Greece is magic.
-Greece produced a culture that is one of the most vibrant that the world has ever seen.
+Greece produced a culture that was one of the most vibrant that the world has ever seen.
 It was a culture that was based in a small number of city states, but which spread all over Europe and much of the Middle East.
 There was a new form of politics based on democracy — even if democracy was slightly wobbly.
 It produced a new form of towns, centred round the forum or market place.
 It produced a new form of art with human bodies coming alive and writhing and twisting.
-It produced drama performed in a theatre, there were new philosophies, and what most impresses me most, it produced a new type of history that set out to find out what really happened, rather than aiming to please the rulers.
+It produced drama performed in a theatre, there were new philosophies, and what impresses me most, it produced a new type of history that aimed to find out what really happened, rather than trying to please the rulers.
 And the reason behind all this was a new type of economy based on choice, and that this power of choice was behind the magic that was Greece.

 The Greeks invented money.
 Or rather, they were the first to use it to form a market economy.
 Money brings you choice.
 You are able to decide for yourself how you are to spend your money, and rather than having goods allocated to you from above, you are able to choose for yourself just how you are going to live.
 Money in other words brings freedom, an urge to experiment, a ‘let’s try it and see’ attitude that is the basis of progress.
 This is the magic of the market.

 The market brings with it several important concomitances.
 The first is democracy.
 If people are free to live their own lives and no longer need to rely on the palace for the necessities of life, they will want to do away with the ruler, and instead make their own decisions as a people.